learn-co-students/phrg-sinatra-basic-sessions-lab-pca-000/README.md

 5. In the view rendered by the controller action, display the item the user entered to purchase.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-basic-sessions-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-basic-sessions-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Sinatra Basic Sessions Lab</p>